JamesTheGiblet/the_giblet/roadmap.md

     * [x] **Task 19.3.8: Expand `gauntlet.json` with More Test Categories and Levels**
         * Add tests for other capabilities like context window limits, instruction following, specific language features, etc.
         * Added `context_window_recall` and `instruction_following` test categories to `gauntlet.json` and updated `CapabilityAssessor` to handle them.
+* [ ] **Task 19.4: Reflect and Evaluate Phase Outcomes**
+    * Ensure LLM provider integration is seamless and capability assessment is accurate.

 ---
 ## Phase 20: 📚 The Proactive Knowledge Weaver (Placeholder)